Hero

 Transforming WHEN, WHERE, and HOW services are accessed and delivered in TB affected countries.

 Tuberculosis (TB) is one of the world’s deadliest infectious diseases, surpassing both HIV and malaria in combined deaths, despite being a preventable, treatable and curable disease.
-According to the World Health Organization’s (WHO) Global Tuberculosis Report 2021, in 2020 alone, there were 1.5 million deaths from TB and nearly 10 million people falling ill with the disease.
+According to the World Health Organization’s (WHO) Global Tuberculosis Report 2023, in 2022 alone, there were 1.3 million deaths from TB and as many as 10.6 million people falling ill with the disease.

 Our mission